-Upland has evolved from Spring Fling, founded in 2003.
+Upland was established in 2015.
+It evolved from Spring Fling, founded in 2003.

 The inaugural year of Spring Fling: the event was founded by Jane McArthur, who was the Visual Arts Development Officer at Dumfries and Galloway Council in partnership with a committee of artists.

 This year saw the introduction of a public art commission ‘Shifting’ a specially commissioned mobile caravan installation work by Jo Hodges and Alice Francis in three locations across the region during Spring Fling weekend.